EconomyLens.com

 “It is a hugely positive step forward in our journey to bring together two iconic media and entertainment companies and create a true champion for Africa,” Saada said about combining Canal+’s French language offerings with the English and Portuguese content on MultiChoice.
 Canal+ hopes that the acquisition will allow it to grow to 50 to 100 million subscribers in a few years, from 27 million currently.

-The mandatory share offer of 125 rand (6 euros) per share values MultiChoice at $3.0 billion (2.6 billion euros).
-The approval came with several public-interest conditions worth about 26 billion rand over three years and required keeping MultiChoice’s headquarters in South Africa.
-Shares in Canal+ climbed 1.3 percent in trading in London and are up 12.8 percent this year.
+The mandatory share offer of 125 rand (6 euros) per share values MultiChoice values the company at $3.0 billion (2.6 billion euro).
+The approval came with several public-interest conditions worth about 26 billion rand over three years and keeping MultiChoice’s headquarters in South Africa.
+Shares in Canal+ climbed 1.3 percent in trading in London, and are up 12.8 percent this year.

 © 2024 AFP